mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

    Scroll the cursor in the result set to a new position according to mode.

-   If mode is relative, value is taken as offset to the current position in the result set, if set to absolute (defult), value states an absolute target position.
+   If mode is relative, value is taken as offset to the current position in the result set, if set to absolute, value states an absolute target position.
+The default setting for mode is *'relative'*.

 .. method: setinputsizes()